ArnauQuintana/HydroPore/README.md

 ---
 ## 📌 Additional Notes

 - It is important to consider that this was my first 'big' project.
-It was entirely realized in 6 months, the unexperience and short deadline made me do some parts not as optimal as possible or containaining bugs and innacuraccies.
+It was entirely realized in 6 months, the unexperience and short deadline made me do some parts not as optimal as possible or containing bugs and innacuraccies.
 - Each project includes its own detailed `README.md` file inside its folder.

 ![image](https://github.com/user-attachments/assets/99faa0fd-3b0a-4028-aaa7-1a3ef6e5c4a5)